juniorsundarCasual/TGT/vault/volume-3.chapter-181.md

 "I don't understand why you decided to tie yourself with a Sect.
 Life is so much freer when studying in an Academy," Al lamented on Marek's behalf.

 "That's because your family was loaded, isn't that right?"
 Marek sneered.
 "I wasn't so lucky.
 And my 'talent' towards cultivation required a lot of arduous unearthing to manifest.
 It wouldn't have been tractable if I joined an Academy.
-See, each side has its own advantages and disadvantages, Al."
+See, each side has its advantages and disadvantages, Al."

-At that moment, Marek and Al both cocked their heads towards the entrance to the room with a frown on their faces.
-Within seconds of them turning, a series of knocks resounded form the door.
+At that moment, Marek and Al both cocked their heads toward the entrance to the room with a frown on their faces.
+Within seconds of them turning, a series of knocks resounded from the door.

 "Elder Glista!
 Elder Glista!"
-A man's concerned voice called out as a blonde haired, bearded figure burst in.
+A man's concerned voice called out as a blonde-haired, bearded figure burst in.

 "I'm entertaining a guest, Korr," Marek warned sternly, his mana pushing forcefully against the hyperventilating man.
-This was enough to let Marek know that an act was underway.
-Why else would a Core Formation realm expert breath so heavily?
+This was enough to let Marek know that an act was underway - why else would a Core Formation realm expert breathe so heavily?

 "You better have a good reason for this interruption if you wish to leave with both your eyes intact.
-And know this, after I remove your eyes, if I ever see them healed and functioning I will gauge them out again right then and there."
+And know this, after I remove your eyes if I ever see them healed and functioning I will gauge them out again right then and there."

 Without flinching, or hesitating, the man named Korr spoke up, "Young Mistress Loras and Elder Glista's guest are duelling!
-A verbal spat devolved out of control to a physical confrontation which then turned into a life-or-death duel, which unintentionally triggered the Life-and-Death Formation.
+A verbal spat devolved out of control into a physical confrontation which then turned into a life-or-death duel, which unintentionally triggered the Life-and-Death Formation.
 This slave implores the Elder to intervene!"

 "Those are lies," Al denied flatly.
-"Markus would never willing participate in any such duels."
+"Markus would never willingly participate in any such duels."

 "And yet, the formation is active," Marek muttered with a concerned frown as his senses detected the formation in use within the Outer Division.
 "The girl has grown impudent.
 Her father's idiotic doting has spoiled her to her core."